sharife/goldenthread-v2/site/content/_index.md

       Egypt, Lebanon, Pakistan, Palestine, and the United States.The four staged readings will take place **Tuesdays, August 9, 16, 23 and 30** in a tour of three different San Francisco theatre venues.
 All readings are at **7pm and FREE**.
-Reservations are recommended."
+Reservations are recommended; COVID Safety Protocols remain in place."
   - image: https://ucarecdn.com/301962a8-0b5e-4602-b8e2-b636c83e777e/
     subtitle: "**Submissions open for ReOrient Festival of Short Plays 2023**"
     cta: Submit your play!